 The Benefits of a Baylor University Degree

 Your search for the right program need not rely on a single data source.
-Forbes placed Baylor among the nation’s best schools with rankings including:
+Additional sources have placed Baylor among the nation’s best schools with rankings including:

 The Online Masters in Computer Science prepares you for the workplace with courses like software verification and validation.
 A Baylor University degree on your resume puts you in contention for the industry’s top jobs.